jimhcyang/rating_your_moves/README.md

      * A band-distance matrix `D[i,j] = |i − j|` is constructed.
      * Misclassifications that are far from the true band are penalized more heavily than near-misses.

-   Intuition: predicting a 2000 player as 1900 is “less wrong” than predicting them as 900, and the loss reflects that.

 2. **Regression loss (Elo)**

    * MSE between `rating_pred` and `y_elo` (the actual average Elo).